patrickmmartin/pith-writings/dao_of_scratch/article.md

 This is a grab of the code blocks being inspected _while the code is running_
 ![The code blocks being run](in-large.png)

-This is a grab of a chunk of code blocks after being pulled out of their container _while the code is running_
+This is a grab of a chunk of code blocks after being pulled out of their container block _while the code is running_
 ![The code blocks not being run!](out-large.png)

 Did I mention you can do this _while the code is running_?